 After the inventory is established, it is vital to update it regularly, not just during annual audits.
 The best IT asset management applications track changes to asset state in real time, such as adding or retiring assets.

-3. Establish IT Asset Lifecycle Management
+3. Establish IT asset lifecycle management

 All IT assets progress through distinct lifecycles, including the stages of acquisition, deployment, maintenance, and retirement.
 Actively managing all stages results in the maximum amount of value and the minimal amount of wastage.